DNA - Chromatin interactions

-Dr Adrian Bracken and his research team at Trinity College Dublin aim to develop new methods to treat diffuse midline glioma, formerly known as Diffuse Intrinsic Pontine Glioma (DIPG)*.
+Dr Adrian Bracken and his research team at Trinity College Dublin aim to develop new methods to treat the type of diffuse midline glioma (DMG) that was formerly known as Diffuse Intrinsic Pontine Glioma (DIPG)*.

 Diffuse midline gliomas, formerly known as DIPG, are highly aggressive brain tumours found at the base of the brain.
 DIPG is the second most common type of primary, high grade brain tumour occurring in children.
 DIPG is difficult to treat as the tumour grows in a dispersed manner and invades healthy tissue of the brainstem, making surgical removal of the tumour impossible.
 Radiation therapy is the standard treatment, but it’s not a cure and only serves to stabilise the symptoms temporarily.
 The five-year survival rate of DIPG is less than 1%, making further research into this tumour vital.